mehmoodusman/mehmoodusman/README.md

   - I am currently working as a Senior Flutter Developer at Stratagile Pvt Limited.

-  - 🔭 I am currently working on a messaging application, similar to WhatsApp and Telegram, where users can chat using text messages and exchange photos quickly.
-Learn more about this application at [Fhetch](https://fhetch.com/).

 ## My GitHub Stats
 ![Your GitHub Stats](https://github-readme-stats.vercel.app/api?username=mehmoodusman&show_icons=true&theme=radical)